Dak Prescott Player Prop Bets for NFL Week 13 | Dallas vs. New Orleans 12/2/2021

 Matchup vs. New Orleans

-- Prescott averaged 236 passing yards per game in two matchups against the Saints, 49.5 yards fewer than his over/under for Thursday.
+- Prescott's 236 passing yards per game in two matchups against the Saints are 49.5 fewer yards than his over/under in Thursday's game.

-- The Saints have the NFL's 22nd-ranked pass defense this season, allowing 266.5 yards per game through the air.
+- The 266.5 yards per game the Saints are allowing through the air makes them the NFL's 22nd-ranked pass defense.

-- With 17 passing TDs conceded this season, the Saints defense is ranked 13th in the NFL.
+- With 17 passing TDs conceded this season, the Saints defense is ranked 13th in the league.

 Recent Performances